HackCU/pages/README.md

 ---
 layout: base
 title: Hacker Guide
-description: This is a hacker guide for HackCU IV edition
+description: This is a hacker guide for HackUPC 2018
 ---
 ```